tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/searchservice/get-data-source.md

  The response body is similar to examples in [Create Data Source &#40;Azure Cognitive Search REST API&#41;](create-data-source.md).

 > [!NOTE]
->  The connection string is not returned in the response for security purposes.
+> By default, the connection string is not returned in the response.
+If the URI parameter `includeConnectionString` is set to `true`, a connection string with secret information such as passwords removed is returned in the response.

 ```json
 {